New Iran envoy says hopes disputes with IAEA can be resolved

 The talks have so far yielded no results but Western states see a meeting set for September 27 in Vienna as a litmus test of any substantive Iranian shift from its intransigence under Rouhani's hardline conservative predecessor, Mahmoud Ahmadinejad.

-Israel - widely believed to be the Middle East's only nuclear-armed power - made clear its deep skepticism about any change in Tehran's policy as a result of Rouhani's election.
+Israel - widely believed to be the Middle East's only nuclear-armed power - made clear its deep scepticism about any change in Tehran's policy as a result of Rouhani's election.

 "Iran is leading the agency and the entire world community around in circles," Ambassador Ehud Azoulay told the IAEA board.